 Step 3.
 Import Landing Page Conversion Data

 Next, we get landing page conversion data and import it into our tool within Google Sheets in the GA LP tab.
-To do this, we first visit the Landing Pages report by going to Behavior → Site Content → Landing Pages.
+To do this, you’ll need to get data from the Landing pages report following the walkthrough below.

 Note: If the Google Analytics view is set up to count non-impactful goals like scroll depth, page paths, time on page, etc., then we do not select those goals and instead select the most relevant goal for our assessment.
 For example, something like form submissions, call button clicks, or live chat conversions.

 Step 4.
 Import Attribution Data from Model Comparison Tool

 Next, we get attribution data for our conversions from the Model Comparison Tool within Google Analytics.
 To get to this data, you’ll need to use the Model Comparison Tool in GA4’s Advertising reports.